-The Homestead is open weekends from the beginning of April to the end of October from 10- 4 with Devonshire Teas and light lunches available to visitors in Mary’s Tearoom, or take a journey back in time in the delightfully refurbished buildings.
+The Homestead is currently only open by appointment.
+Please phone Wendy on 0429 468 763 to arrange a suitable time to take a journey back in time in the delightfully refurbished buildings.
 We would be delighted to share with you part of our states early pioneering history.

 The Historic Homestead accommodation offers visitors an ‘early world experience’ and warm country hospitality.
 The Queen Room is the original School Masters residence and the Double Room is located in the main Homestead adjacent, accessed through the sitting room.
 The rooms are not air-conditioned, but we are able to supply a pedestal fan for comfort during the warmer months.
 All three rooms have electric heaters making them cosy on cold nights.
 The toilets and shower are a short distance away at the end of the Barn complex, with the walk serviced by level pathways illuminated by sensor lights.
 A continental breakfast is served in the climate controlled tearoom with facilities being shared by guests.
 Evening meals are available in town or by arrangement.

 The iconic stone barn with its rustic charm offers a unique venue for Weddings, Special Occasions, Corporate Events or Family Gatherings, with a manicured lawn and gardens completing the picture.
 Wedding ceremonies can be held under the 150 year old Peppercorn Trees or in other areas of the grounds, all providing a romantic backdrop to capture memories of your special occasion, with Venue Catering available upon request.